jpmandon/modbus-rtuslave-mbulibs/README.md

 # modbus-rtuslave-mbulibs
-mbserialslave is a modbus rtu slave object based on mbulib. the 4 major commands can be used with mbuserialslave:
+mbserialslave is a modbus rtu slave object based on mbulib. the 4 major commands can be used with mbserialslave:
 - write single register
 - write multiple register
 - read holding registers